 February the 2nd is the village’s holy day.
 See other churches in Smokvica

-Village ‘LOGGIA’ dates from the same period being the place where locals would gather together to discuss and solve mutual problems, agreed mutual aims and announced latest news.
+Village ‘LOGGIA’ dates from the same period being the place where locals would gather together to discuss and solve mutual problems, agreed on mutual aims and announced the latest news.

 Loggia was, at that times, the very centre of life in the village, where old customs were performed – such as sword dance Kumpanjija and local habit of ‘Plucking the Orange’ as well as ‘ Stari Bali’ – old dances.

 Getting to Smokvica – see info about bus service to and from Smokvica here

 Smokvica has long established a tradition of wine-making as well as olive growing.
 The large and fertile Smokvica Field is a location of the well-known vineyards, where famous wines Posip and Rukatac are grown for centuries.

 These are quite well known dry wines from the area, known as excellent wines among the wine-lovers.